 In 2011 Weber was commissioned to prepare settings of the new translation of the Roman Missal for Adoremus Hymnal and the Vatican II Hymnal.
 His settings of the Propers of the Mass for the new translation of the Roman Missal and numerous other compositions of liturgical music for the Mass and Hours are posted (on-going) on the website.

-Mr. Ford graduated with a Bachelor of Arts degree in Music from Ave Maria University in 2009.
-Since then, he has worked as music director of parishes of St. Raphael’s Catholic Church in Lehigh Acres, FL; Christ the King Catholic Church in Kansas City, MO, and as Director of Music at St. Patrick’s Seminary & University in Menlo Park, CA. He currently serves as co-Music Coordinator at Star of the Sea Catholic Church in San Francisco beginning in January of 2017 before joining the Order of Preachers in August of that year.
+Br.
+Elias graduated with a Bachelor of Arts degree in Music from Ave Maria University in 2009.
+Since then, he has worked as music director of parishes of St. Raphael’s Catholic Church in Lehigh Acres, FL; Christ the King Catholic Church in Kansas City, MO, and as Director of Music at St. Patrick’s Seminary & University in Menlo Park, CA. He served as interim Director of Music at Star of the Sea Catholic Church in San Francisco beginning in January of 2017 before joining the Order of Preachers in August of that year.

 Paul Senz, Pew Missal Sales Manager